-Wireless meat thermometers are available with one of two receivers: remote control or app controlled.
-Remote-controlled meat thermometers have a transmitter with multiple outlets that plug into the meat thermometer, while the probes are placed inside the meat.
+Wireless meat thermometers are available with one of two receivers: remote controlled or app controlled.
+Remote-controlled meat thermometers have a transmitter with multiple outlets that plug into the meat thermometer, while probes are placed inside the meat.
 These transmitters display temperature information.
 The transmitter can communicate with a remote-control receiver that allows the user to monitor temperature and set alerts based on preset temperature settings.

-App-controlled meat thermometers function similarly; however, the transmitter connects to a smart device via Bluetooth instead of a remote unit, allowing users to monitor the temperature and set alerts via a compatible app on their smartphone or tablet.
+App-controlled meat thermometers function similarly; however, the transmitter connects to a smart device via Bluetooth instead of to a remote unit, allowing users to monitor the temperature and set alerts via a compatible app on their smartphone or tablet.

 Displays vary between the two different types of meat thermometers.
 Remote-control meat thermometers have digital displays that show the current temperature of all probes as well as the target temperature.
 The displays are typically backlit with amber light to allow the user to see them even in low light or complete darkness; buttons on the remote manage its settings.

-One of the main benefits of having a wireless meat thermometer is that it allows the user to see what the temperature of the meat is without having to be tied to the oven or grill.
+One of the main benefits of having a wireless meat thermometer is that it allows the user to see the temperature of the meat without having to be tied to the oven or grill.
 This advantage enables the user to entertain guests or perform other cooking duties while still closely monitoring the temperature of the main course.

 Range is where remote-controlled wireless meat thermometers have the edge over traditional meat thermometers.
-App-controlled meat thermometers have a maximum range of around 200 feet, while remote-controlled models have a range up to 500 feet.
+App-controlled meat thermometers have a maximum range of around 200 feet, while remote-controlled models have a range of up to 500 feet.
 Keep in mind that the max range is outdoors with no obstructions between the transmitter and the remote or smart device.
 Walls and other obstacles will reduce the range of both app-controlled and remote-controlled meat thermometers.

 When shopping for a wireless meat thermometer, it’s crucial to pay attention to how many probes it has.
-Lower-end models come with at least two probes, allowing the user to simultaneously monitor the temperature of the meat and the ambient temperature inside the grill or oven or the temperature of two different types of meat.
+Lower-end models come with at least two probes, allowing the user to simultaneously monitor the temperature of the meat and the ambient temperature inside the grill or oven, or the temperature of two different types of meat.

 Probes also have different lengths.
 Shorter probes are ideal for steaks and other thinner cuts of meat, while longer ones are suitable for whole chickens and turkeys or larger cuts of meat, such as pork butts and roasts.